cristov7/Programming_Basics_with_Python/README.md

 # SoftUni - Programming Basics with Python - July 2022

-In this repository there are solutions to tasks from the programming Basics course with Python of the software academy of SoftUni University.
+In this repository there are solutions to tasks from the Programming Basics course with Python of the software academy of SoftUni University.

 https://softuni.bg/trainings/3756/programming-basics-with-python-july-2022